Helping The Story Continue

 Hard hat sitting on a bench with background that is out of focus.
 Worker's Memorial Day and the GT logo is featured in text at the top.

 Each year at the end of April, Workers Memorial Day is observed to remember workers who have been killed while on the job or suffered a fatal occupational illness or disease.
-First established in 1970, the day honors those who have lost their lives and whose families and communities have lost spouses, children, siblings, friends, and coworkers.
-This also spreads awareness about workplace incidents in an effort to educate workers and employers and encourage stronger implementation and enforcement of safety measures in the workplace.
+First established in 1970, the day honors families and communities that have lost spouses, children, siblings, friends, and coworkers.
+It is also used to spread awareness about workplace incidents in an effort to educate workers and employers and encourage stronger implementation and enforcement of safety measures in the workplace.

-Workplace fatalities and accidents do not just affect the lives and financial future of the workers themselves but of their families as well.
-In 2021, the U.S. Bureau of Labor Statistics reported 5,190 fatal work injuries; almost a 9% increase over 2020.
-Although workplace incidents may seem rare, that’s an average of 14 American workers per day.
+Workplace fatalities and accidents do not just affect the lives and financial future of the workers themselves, but of their families as well.
+In 2022, the U.S. Bureau of Labor Statistics reported 5,486 fatal work injuries; almost a 6% increase over 2021.
+Although workplace incidents may seem rare, in 2022 an American worker died every 96 minutes.

 Supporting the Kids’ Chance Scholarship